In Haiti, people often say that life lasts just 24 hours — not because time is short, but because surviving beyond tomorrow is never guaranteed.

 As violence escalated across the country and more women were forced from their homes, Nègès Mawon responded.
 In 2022, with support from the United Nations Women’s Peace and Humanitarian Fund (WPHF), they opened Maison Claire-Heureuse, a safe house for women and girls displaced by gang violence.

-Since 2020, WPHF has supported 87 women’s rights and women-led organizations across Haiti, helping women and girls respond to growing humanitarian needs while strengthening their protection and recovery.
-Over 40% of these organizations received UN funding for the very first time through WPHF.
+Since 2020, WPHF has supported 139 women’s rights and women-led organizations across Haiti, helping women and girls respond to growing humanitarian needs while strengthening their protection and recovery.
+Close to half of these organizations received UN funding for the very first time through WPHF.

 With this support, WPHF partners have ensured survivors of gang violence can access safe shelter and psychosocial care in clinics, helped women start small businesses to secure an income, and trained peer educators to spread knowledge on HIV prevention and family planning.